Castelvill/SandstormBox/docs/instructions.md

 **Syntax**

-*aggregation_type* *context* [camera_id] [layer_id] [object_id] [module_type] [module_id] [attribute] [expression] [output]
+*aggregation_type* *entities* [camera_id] [layer_id] [object_id] [module_type] [module_id] [attribute] [expression] [output]

 **Description**

-    Return a context that fulfils the boolean expression and optional parameters.
+    Return entities that fulfils the boolean expression and optional parameters.

 **Parameters:**

-- aggregation_type (instruction): “all” - returns whole context, “first” - returns the first context, “last” - returns the last context, “random” - returns one random context;
+- aggregation_type (instruction): “all” - return every entity that fullfils all conditions, “first” - return only the first entity that fullfils all conditions, “last” - return only the last entity that fullfils all conditions, “random” - return one random entity that fullfils all conditions;
-- context (variable) - id of the context.
-Each context can have one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”.
-Type of the context affects other parameters;
+- entities (variable) - a variable of one of these types: Camera, Layer, Object, Text, EditText, SText, SEditText, "Image", "Movement", "Collision", "Particles", "Event", "Var", "Vec", "Scrollbar", “Pointer”, “Val”.
+Type of the entity affects other parameters;
-- [camera_id] (string) - if the provided context is of a camera type, only the camera with this id can be aggregated;
+- [camera_id] (string) - if the provided variable is of a Camera type, only the camera with this id can be aggregated;
-- [layer_id] (string) - if the provided context is of a layer type, only the layer with this id can be aggregated;
+- [layer_id] (string) - if the provided variable is of a Layer type, only the layer with this id can be aggregated;
-- [object_id] (string) - if the provided context is of a layer or object type, only the object with this id can be aggregated;
+- [object_id] (string) - if the provided variable is of a Layer or object type, only the object with this id can be aggregated;
-- [module_type] (string) - if the provided context contains layers, objects or modules; only the module of this type can be aggregated;
+- [module_type] (string) - if the provided variable contains layers, objects or modules; only the module of this type can be aggregated;
-- [module_id] (string) - if the provided context contains layers, objects or modules; only the module with this id can be aggregated;
+- [module_id] (string) - if the provided variable contains layers, objects or modules; only the module with this id can be aggregated;
-- attribute (string) - if provided, aggregate this attribute from selected entities;
+- [attribute] (string) - if provided, aggregate this attribute from the provided entities;
-- [expression] (ConditionClass vector) - the list of locations of values and the list of operators that create a relationship between those values, which in turn results in a single boolean value.
-This whole expression is calculated for each entity separately and if it returns truth, entity is aggregated into the new context.
-But if expression is empty, this boolean is equal to true by default;
+- [expression] - a list of values, variables and logical operators arranged in Reverse Polish Notation.
+This whole expression is calculated for each entity separately and if it returns truth, entity is aggregated into the output variable.
+But if expression is empty, this boolean is equal to true by default.
+Available built-in variables: fullscreen, second_passed, fps, is_directory, used_os, screen_w, screen_h, key_pressed, key_pressing, key_released, any_key_pressed, any_key_pressing, any_key_released, mouse, mouse_moved, mouse_pressed, mouse_pressing, mouse_released, literal, camera, layer, ancestor, object, display_resized, vector_s, mouse_x, mouse_y, display_w, display_h, number_of_processes, number_of_cameras, number_of_layers, number_of_objects, booting, process, context, text, editable_text, super_text, super_editable_text, image, movement, collision, particles, event, scrollbar, primitives, variable, exists;
-- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable) for all entities that fullfill all conditions.

 ## index

 **Syntax**

-index *source* [indexes] [attribute] [output]
+index *entities* [indexes] [attribute] [output]

 **Description**

-    Take a list of indexes and return the context with entities found by indexes.
+    Take a list of indexes and return the entities or values located at those indexes.

 **Parameters:**

-- source (variable) - id of the context;
+- entities (variable) - a variable that stores entities;
-- [indexes] (variable / variable vector / int vector) - the list of indexes used to find an entity in the provided vector;
+- [indexes] (variable / variable vector / int vector) - a list of indexes used to find entities or values;
-- [attribute] (variable) - if provided, aggregate this attribute from selected entities;
+- [attribute] (variable) - if provided, aggregate this attribute from all selected entities;
-- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable) for entities and values.

 ## sum